 Whisk the egg in a mixing bowl and add the chopped chicken.
 Use a spoon to stir the chicken and egg together until all of the pieces are well-coated.

-Chicken in an egg wash for paleo general chicken
+Chicken in a large stainless steel bowl sitting in an egg wash for healthy general chicken

-Add the tapioca flour to the mixing bowl with the chicken.
+Add the tapioca flour to the mixing bowl with the chopped chicken.

 Heat the avocado oil in a large non-stick skillet over medium-high heat.

-Adding general chicken sauce to skillet with pan-fried chicken
+Pouring sweet and sour general chicken sauce into skillet with pan-fried chicken.

 Cook, stirring constantly, until the sauce is very thick and chicken is cooked through, about 5 minutes.
 Stir in the green onion and sesame seeds.

-Serve general chicken with choice of cauliflower rice or steamed white or brown rice.
+Serve general chicken with choice of cauliflower rice or steamed white rice or brown rice.

-• Replace the coconut aminos with liquid aminos or soy sauce.
+• Replace the coconut aminos with liquid aminos or low-sodium soy sauce if you don’t need this to be a paleo friendly recipe.

-• Substitute arrowroot flour for the tapioca flour.
+• Substitute arrowroot flour or corn starch for the tapioca flour.

 • Add 2 to 3 teaspoons of grated fresh ginger to the sauce if you’re a big ginger lover.